Bellweatherllc/tools/pipeline-manual.md

 This manual describes the Pipeline and its companion Projects Manager as deployed in early-September 2026.
 It should be re-edited whenever a feature changes how a person works — not for every release, but for every change a first-time reader would notice.
 The edition line at the top is the manual's own date; update it on every edit.

+# Pipeline Manual — New Sections (September 2026)

+*These sections belong in Part I of the manual, under the Design Planning screen and the Operations screen respectively.
+Exploratory scheduling was documented in the August 2026 session and is already in the manual — reference it where noted.*

+---

+## Time Off

+Each designer has a palm-tree icon on their row header in Design Planning.
+Clicking it opens a calendar picker — a Monday-through-Friday grid using the same style as the presentation and Matterport calendars — where you can mark individual days off.
+Click a day to toggle it on or off; the calendar stays open while you work.
+Close it with the × button or the Escape key.

+Days you mark are drawn as gold-tinted strips on the designer's Gantt row, spanning across weekends so consecutive workdays read as one continuous block.
+The palm icon turns green when any days are booked.

+**Syncing to Outlook.** The calendar has a "Sync to Outlook" link at the bottom.
+It writes each run of consecutive days as a single all-day out-of-office event on your calendar — so a Thursday and the following Monday become one event.
+Events are updated when you re-sync, not duplicated.
+This link is only active when you're looking at your own time off; you can mark days for another designer, but only they can push them to Outlook.

+Time Off is a Design-screen feature only.
+It does not appear on Production rows.

+---

+## Presentation Scheduling

+On each project row in Design Planning, the presentation icon (a small numbered screen) opens a scheduling picker.
+You can set the date, time, and duration of a client presentation, and choose which conference room to book.

+Scheduled presentations appear as numbered amber markers on the Gantt — "1," "2," and so on — in the same column as the milestone markers.
+The presentation count appears in the project's Key Dates column.

+**Pushing to Outlook.** When you save a presentation, the tool posts an event to the signed-in designer's Outlook calendar and sends a calendar invite to the conference room as a required attendee.
+If you later edit or remove the presentation, the calendar event is updated or deleted accordingly.
+The event stores its Outlook event ID so it stays in sync.

+Conference rooms available: Conference Room 1 (default), Conference Room 2, Conference Room 3.

+**Key Data — Operations panel.** The Key Data panel (accessible from the Operations header bar) shows a summary table of DA signing dates, presentations, and CA signing dates for every active project.
+Presentations appear as dated columns between DA and CA, with time, duration, and room on each row.
+There is a copy button on each project row for pasting into an email or message.

+---

+## Designer Capacity Adjustment

+Each designer's row header in Design Planning has a clock-with-plus icon.
+Clicking it opens an eight-week picker showing the hours already allocated to that designer from projects, plus any manual adjustment you've made.

+Use the + and − buttons to add or remove hours in 5-hour steps.
+Positive values reflect extra capacity available — say, a light week.
+Negative values reflect reduced capacity — a week of meetings, site visits, or partial availability.
+The adjustment stacks on top of the project hours in the tally bar; it does not change the target line.

+Changes are saved automatically and appear in two places: the tally bar on the Design screen, and the designer capacity chips and 8-week detail panel on the Sales screen.
+Both update immediately.
+Adjustments persist across sessions and are shared across all open instances of the tool.

+The weekly hour baseline (the number next to the "h" in the row header) is a separate control — it sets the target line, not the tally.

+---

+## Operations Screen

+The Operations screen is the fourth tab on the pipeline, accessible to the leadership team and Patti.
+It is gated by the OPS role on CORE_TeamMembers; the tab does not appear for anyone without that role.

+### Four-Week Cash View

+The main table shows four weeks of cash position, running across as columns.
+The first two weeks (NOW, shown with a gold background) reflect real figures from the QuickBooks weekly report.
+The next two weeks are projected.

+**Rows:**

+- **Bank Balance** — the Meridian operating account (x7490), read from the QuickBooks summary block.
+- **Payroll** — the current payroll obligation.
+This is a standing balance, not a weekly figure: it is subtracted once in week one only.
+- **Payables** — the current payables total, treated the same way as payroll: subtracted once from week one.
+- **AR Expected** — design invoices seeded from each project's DA, showing the week each invoice is expected.
+Construction invoices are separate (pending full build-out).
+- **Scenarios** — each switched-on maybe appears as its own row, landing in the week it's anchored to.
+Scenarios are shared across all OPS users and saved to CORE.
+- **Net Position** — a running forecast.
+Week one opens from the bank balance minus payroll and payables, then each subsequent week adds that week's AR and any active scenarios.

+**Zone colors:** Weeks 1–2 carry a gold tint (NOW).
+Weeks 3–4 carry a blue tint (projected).
+The gold frame around the NOW column matches the one on the Design and Production Gantt.

+### QuickBooks Connection

+The screen reads the most recent weekly QB report automatically when you open Operations.
+Patti files reports into the `OPSSEC Financial / 2.
+QuickBooks / Weekly QB Reports` folder on OperationsSecure; the tool finds the newest file in the parent folder and its year subfolders, so the filing delay at the start of each month is invisible to the tool.

+The subheader line shows the filename of the report that was read.
+If it says "failed," check the console for the specific error.

+### Scenarios ("What Could Move")

+The scenario panel on the right lets anyone with the OPS role add, toggle, and remove maybe-items — money that might come in or go out but isn't certain.
+Each scenario has a name, an amount, a direction (in or out), an anchored week, and an attribution.
+Toggling one on or off immediately shifts the Net Position for that week and all subsequent weeks.

+Scenarios persist in CORE_Config and are shared across all users.

+### Key Data — Operations

+The "Key Data — Operations" button in the Operations header opens a slide-in panel showing signing dates and presentations for every active project, sorted by CA date.
+Columns are DA, then any upcoming presentations, then CA. Click the copy icon on any project row to copy its dates as plain text.

+### Alerts

+The Alerts section surfaces design drift (when a seeded invoice date moves away from what the DA said) and construction drift (when a production date shifts against the pipeline's own dates).
+Alerts appear with a type tag, the project name, and the specific change.
+Acknowledging an alert removes it until the next drift occurs.

+---

+## A note on Exploratory Scheduling

+Exploratory scheduling (the star icon on project rows) was added in August 2026 and is already documented in the manual.
+It works on the same calendar-picker system as Time Off and Matterport — the three share the same component.
+See the Exploratory section in Part I for details.

 The words of this manual live in a plain-text file (`pipeline-manual.md` stored on GitHub) that anyone can read and the maintainer can edit — no web-page code involved.
 The page that displays it (`pipeline-manual.html`) handles all the styling automatically and never needs touching.
 Edit the words, save, and the manual updates.